mxwalbert/cohesivm/README.md

 ## Introduction

-The COHESIVM Python package provides a versatile framework for conducting combinatorial voltaic measurements in scientific research and development.
-In order to enable a broad range of electrical and electrochemical analysis methods, COHESIVM uses a generalized design of the main components which facilitates the extension and adaptation to different measurement devices and routines.
-These components are cohesively put together in an [``Experiment``](https://cohesivm.readthedocs.io/en/latest/reference/experiment.html#cohesivm.experiment.Experiment) class which runs compatibility checks and executes the actual measurements.
+The COHESIVM Python package provides a generalized framework for conducting combinatorial voltaic measurements in scientific research and development.
+The modular architecture enables researchers to adapt it to diverse experimental setups by extending its components to support custom configurations.
+These components are cohesively put together in an [``Experiment``](https://cohesivm.readthedocs.io/en/latest/reference/experiment.html#cohesivm.experiment.Experiment) class which runs compatibility checks, manages data storage, and executes the measurements.

 ### Key Features: